Narrative

 Carers

-In Norfolk, there are estimated to be just under 100,000 unpaid adult carers who look after a family member or friend.[13]
-Caring affects people from all walks of life, at all ages, living in the smallest village or the larger towns and cities.
-Carers UK has estimated that the care provided in Norfolk by our local adult carers would cost £1.9 billion a year if it had to be paid for by public services.
-More than half of carers are female, the majority of carers are over 50; just under 40% are aged 50-64 and just under 30% are 65 and over.
+In Norfolk, there are estimated to be just over 81,500 unpaid adult carers in 2023.[24]
+Caring affects people from all walks of life, at all ages, living in the smallest village or larger towns and cities.
+The value of the unpaid care provided by carers in the UK was estimated to be around £184 billion per year in 2021/22.[25]
+In England the 2021 census showed that more than half of carers are female and just under half of carers are over 55, with almost a quarter aged 65 and over.[26]